stackabletech/issues/.github/ISSUE_TEMPLATE/02-advanced-issue.md

 ---

-# Title

 <!--
-- Ensure the title is specific and descriptive
+- Ensure the PR title is specific and descriptive
 - Avoid acronyms if possible
 -->

 ## Description

 <!--
 - "What" are we trying to achieve
 - Briefly describe what this issue aims to achieve